lucytcns/Final_Project/README.md

 - Lake_Tahoe
 - Indianapolis

-1976_80: Including weather related pictures from 1976 to 1980 at Sacramento (Gathered from another source since we do not have data from 1976 to 1980 in metaweather.api)
+1976_80: Including reformed weather related pictures from 1976 to 1980 at Sacramento (Gathered from another source since we do not have data from 1976 to 1980 in metaweather.api)
 - AirPressure.jpeg
 - Humidity.jpeg